allanleung/chatApp/README.md

 # chatApp
-chat app on using terminal
+ChatApp using Mac Terminal

-Chat Client using Python
+This is just experimenting with clients, server and sockets.

-Run
+Open Terminal and type
 python3 mySever.py

-then run two window with
+Then run two window with
 python3 myClient.py